-If User Data view permission is denied, the following will be affected:
+If User Data view permission is denied, the following occurs:

-- ➤ Event Details window for an event will just display: "You do not have permission to view user data." - ➤ SQL Statistics Report will not display the full SQL statement. - ➤ Transaction Tracking Report will not display custom columns. - ➤ Detail for Business Transaction will not display custom data in the Summary section. - ➤ Transaction Definition Editor Edit Match Condition page will not allow selection of a txn and will not populate value pane with txn values if classification has existing associated txn information
+- > Event Details window for an event displays: You do not have permission to view user data. - ➤ SQL Statistics Report does not display the full SQL statement. - ➤ Transaction Tracking Report does not display custom columns. - ➤ Detail for Business Transaction does not display custom data in the Summary section. - ➤ Transaction Definition Editor Edit Match Condition page does not allow selection of a transaction and does not populate value pane with transaction values if classification has existing associated transaction information